dekuNukem/traffic-cone-film-scanning/README.md

 #### But what about newton rings???????

-We scan with emulsion/matte/curled side up, and it seems to do the job.
+We scan with emulsion/matte/curled side up, and that seems to do the job.

-I would suggest start with regular glass, you can always upgrade to ANR/etched glass if you're happy with everything else.
+I would suggest start with cheap plain glass, you can always upgrade to ANR glass down the line.

 ## Printing the Traffic Cone

-With everything else sorted, it's time to print a traffic cone for your lens, and a specific film format.
+With everything else sorted, it's time to print a traffic cone for your lens!

 ### I have the Laowa 65mm f/2.8!